 But the history of Marvel Comics goes all the way back to 1939.
 Started as Timely Publications, the funny books made a name for themselves with covers that showed Captain America punching Hitler in the face.
-Then in the 1950s, the company went by the name Atlas Comics.
+Then in the 1950s, the company went by the name Atlas Comics and gave us the Agents of Atlas characters.

 It was in 1961 that the Marvel Comics that we know came to be.
 That was the year that the company launched the Fantastic Four title, created by Stan Lee and Jack Kirby.

-Needless to say, the above characters have been the stars of countless incredible storylines in the decades that followed that 1961 creative explosion generated by Lee, Kirby, and Ditko.
-We’re gong to go decade-by-decade and point out the absolute best Marvel storylines, starting in the 1970s (because I sheepishly must admit that I haven’t read many 1960s comics).
+Needless to say, those characters have been the stars of countless incredible storylines in the decades that followed that 1961 creative explosion generated by Lee, Kirby, and Ditko.
+We’re going to go decade-by-decade and point out the absolute best Marvel storylines, starting in the 1970s (because I sheepishly must admit that I haven’t read many 1960s comics).

 The Best Marvel Comics Storylines of the 70s

-The 70s were a wild time in comics and they were a wild time at Marvel Comics.
-The shared Marvel Universe had already been established by Lee, Kirby, and Ditko, but Marvel was also a little more free to explore the corners of it.
+The 70s were a wild time in comics and they were a particularly wild time at Marvel Comics.
+The shared Marvel Universe had already been established by Lee, Kirby, Ditko, Steranko, and others, but Marvel was also a little more free to explore the corners of it.

 The result was a combination of trippiness and genre-laden tales.
 First, when you have as many creators trip on acid as it was rumored that Marvel creators were doing, you get stuff like the mystical Doctor Strange and the cosmic Adam Warlock.